Alpine coaster opening delayed to February

-BANNER ELK – The anticipated opening of the Wilderness Run Alpine Coaster located at 3229 Tynecastle Highway near Sugar Mountain Resort, has been pushed back to February.
+BANNER ELK — The anticipated opening of the Wilderness Run Alpine Coaster located at 3229 Tynecastle Highway near Sugar Mountain Resort, has been changed to February.

 “We have had another slight delay and are not expecting to open ‘til the beginning of February,” said Ashley Brown of Wilderness Run Alpine Coaster.
 “We currently don’t have our opening date just yet.”